nsencowi/fm-gh-bedrock-generator_rotating_text/README.md

 # fm-gh-bedrock-generator
 This is a Grasshopper API connector to Field Manager for creation of bedrock surface mesh.
+Please be warned that this is an initial release, and the script may contain errors.

 ### Release note v.0.1.0
 Initial release